HugoHugo/LLM-Software-Forge-Factory/README.md

 ## Acknowledgments

 * LangGraph for the workflow framework
-* Llama for the language model
+* deepseek-r1:7b for the language model
 * FastAPI community for API patterns and best practices

 ## Running script